 Attendance in skills lab sessions is essential to practice and master the skills needed for clinical preparation.
 If a student is absent on a skills lab practice day, he/she will be responsible for covering that material on his/her own time.
 If a skills testing day is missed, it is the student's responsibility to contact the Skills Lab Coordinator to schedule a make-up.
 This make-up should be done on the next day.
-If this is not done, the student may attend clinical, but is not able to preform that skill until that skills check-off is successfully completed.
+If this is not done, the student may attend clinical, but is not able to perform that skill until that skills check-off is completed.

 Apple points will be rewarded on classroom days only.
-However, three Apple points will be deducted on skills lab days for any violation of the APPLE points requirement.
-There are 5 lab days in first quarter associated with Fundamentals, 5 lab days in second quarter associated with Nursing 1 and 2 lab days in third quarter associated with Nursing 2.
-If skills lab is during a clinical week with no classroom days, the three point deduction will be retroactive (taken from a previous week).
+However, two Apple points will be deducted on skills lab days for any violation of the APPLE points requirement, such as being absent, tardy or unprepared.
+There are 5 lab days in the first quarter associated with Fundamentals, 5 lab days in the second quarter associated with Nursing 1, and 2 lab days in the third quarter associated with Nursing 2.
+If skills lab is during a clinical week with no classroom days, the two point deduction will be retroactive (taken from a previous week).